medcomdk/dk-ehmi-sbdh/input/pagecontent/index.md

 In relation to EHMI Delivery Status:
 - serve the ground for EHMI Delivery Status

-ehmiSBDH is in EHMI called ehmiSbdh due to constraints EHMI lay upon the GS1 and PEPPOL specifications, none of which is breaking to a validation through the original specification with the PEPPOL extensions
+ehmiSBDH is in EHMI called ehmiSBDH due to constraints EHMI lay upon the GS1 and PEPPOL specifications, none of which is breaking to a validation through the original specification with the PEPPOL extensions

 ehmiSBDH can therefore be send and delivered through the eDelivery Network in EHMI Core in all use cases, where ehmiSbdhserves the entire EHMI ecosystem.